Skip to main content

 General Tips:

-• It is very important to keep in mind that each position, whether that is a full-time role or internship, is going to have different requirements.
+- It is very important to keep in mind that each position, whether that is a full-time role or internship, is going to have different requirements.
 With this in mind, it is important to tailor your resume to the exact jobs for which you are applying, even if that means changing a few words.
-Additionally, it can be helpful to even match some of the verbiage of your resume to a job posting, however never falsify any information or write what was written verbatim from the posting.
+Additionally, it can be helpful to even match some of the verbiage of your resume to a job posting, however, never falsify any information or write what was written verbatim from the posting.

 Core sections: Even though you should curate your resume to be specific to the roles that you are interested in, there are a few key elements that a tech resume should have, in order:

-• Contact Information: Make sure that you include an email that you check frequently and your cell phone number, at the bare minimum.
-The optional information you can include is your physical address (city and state are fine), a customized LinkedIn URL (strongly recommended), and your GitHub repository link.
+- Contact Information: Make sure that you include an email that you check frequently and your cell phone number, at the bare minimum.
+The optional information you can include your physical address (city and state are fine), a customized LinkedIn URL (strongly recommended), and your GitHub repository link.
 Take a look at this document for more information about GitHub.

-• Education: List the name of your university (The University of North Carolina at Chapel Hill), degree type (BA or BS), your major (s), minor (s), month and year of graduation, any relevant honors and awards (Dean’s List, etc.), and GPA if it is 3.0 or above.
+- Education: List the name of your university (The University of North Carolina at Chapel Hill), degree type (BA or BS), your major (s), minor (s), month and year of graduation, any relevant honors and awards (Dean’s List, etc.), and GPA if it is 3.0 or above.
 If you are a sophomore or younger, you can leave your high school information on your resume until you become a junior or go over one page.
-Also, list any relevant coursework here that might be helpful in an internship or full-time roles (Ex: Data Structures and Algorithms).
+Also, list any relevant coursework here that might be helpful in an internship or full-time role (Ex: Data Structures and Algorithms).

-• Relevant Experience: This section is going to look different for every candidate, depending on years studying computer science as well as other factors.
+- Relevant Experience: This section is going to look different for every candidate, depending on years of studying computer science as well as other factors.
 However, if you have had an internship or job that was related to tech in some way, then this is where you would list it here.
 You also want to use bullet points as your descriptions within each experience listed beginning each with what we call “action verbs“.
 See the tech resume sample for more.

 Formatting Your Resume:

-• Generally should fit 1 page.
-If it’s difficult to fit it into one page, see if your bullet points (descriptions of your activity) can be more concise to save space
+- Generally should fit 1 page.
+If it’s difficult to fit it into one page, see if your bullet points (descriptions of your activity) can be more concise to save space.

 Other Information: